scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:49
 The second question is all about causes.
 1:51
-What's causing the symptoms we've identified?
+What’s causing the symptoms we’ve identified?
 1:54
 That cause may be direct or intermediate,
 1:56
-but it's how we start to determine
+but it’s how we start to determine
 1:58
-how to restore user experience back to the desired state 2:01 if it's degraded in some way.
+how to restore user experience back to the desired state 2:01 if it’s degraded in some way.
 2:03
 We answer the first question by clearly defining our service, 2:06